bguesman/docsify-test/docs/editor/blocks/procedural_cloud_plane_block.md

     </div>The cloud preset browser.</p>
 </div>

-To do this programmatically, you can use the `SaveUniversal()` and `LoadUniversal()` functions, defined in `blocks/advanced/BaseCloudLayer.cs`, which all cloud layers derive from.
-Each of these functions accepts a string filepath to the preset to save to/load from.
+To do this programmatically, you can use the `ToUniversal()` and `FromUniversal()` functions, defined in `blocks/advanced/BaseCloudLayer.cs`, which all cloud layers derive from.
+Each of these functions accepts a `UniversalCloudLayer` preset to load from.
+In the editor, you can load these presets via the `AssetDatabase` class, but in your game you will either need to use `Resources.Load()`, or (better yet) store instances of the presets you'd like to switch between on a GameObject (like a weather controller).

 You can also use [Unity's preset system](https://docs.unity3d.com/Manual/Presets.html) to manage presets, but this has the disadvantage of not being runtime-compatible (you can only select presets in the editor).
 In fact, the entire reason this ScriptableObject-based preset system exists is to get around this unfortunate limitation of Unity presets.